eleon182/imported/README.md

 myFileB.js
 ```
 var dep = require('imported');
+var myFileC = dep.get('myFileC');

 function runme() {
+    var myFileA = dep.get('myFileA'); // import any module from any other module
-    var myFileC = dep.myFileC; // import any module from any other module
+    var myFileB = dep.myFileB; // import any module from any other module

     myFileC.run();
 }